 Picture: G-Stock Workshop (Shutterstock)

-A number of us are bring a bit much more weight currently than when we remained in our 20s.
-Nonetheless, as alluring as it is responsible this weight gain on a slowing down metabolic rate, that might not in fact hold true, according to a study released last week in the journal Science.
+A lot of us are lugging a bit extra weight currently than when we remained in our 20s.
+Nonetheless, as appealing as it is at fault this weight gain on a reducing metabolic rate, that might not really hold true, according to a study released last week in the journal Science.

 In this study, scientists found that once you adjust for weight and body fat percentage, metabolic rates remain stable from ages 20 to 60.
 What this means is that during that time, your body doesn’t change how many calories it burns just because of your age—instead, your metabolism is tied to your body size and the amount of body fat versus lean mass that you carry.

 If you are wondering how a single study can upend everything we thought we knew about our metabolism, that’s because most of our conventional wisdom isn’t based on solid, substantive evidence.
 The reason for this is because the studies that can answer these questions are expensive, which made it impossible to get a big enough sample size that would offer a rigorous, evidence-based answer of how our metabolism changes with age.